nemwiz/jira-commit-message-intellij-plugin/README.md

 Some projects follow [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for easier version management of their projects.
 You can enable it in the settings screen.

-When configured, the plugin will automatically detect if you have any of the conventional commit prefixes in your branch name, and it will add that to the commit message.
+When configured, the plugin will automatically detect if your branch name starts with any of the conventional commit prefixes and it will add it to the commit message.
+Always place the conventional commit prefix at the beginning of the branch name.
 Here are some examples:

 |       Your branch name        | Commit message produced by the plugin |